-The course syllabi available in these archives are from previous summer and winter sessions, and should only be used as a planning tool.
-Course instructors will distribute their syllabi for the current session at the beginning of each course or post them on Blackboard prior to the start of the session.
+Syllabi in the archives are from previous summer and winter sessions, and should only be used for planning purposes.
+Course instructors will distribute their syllabi at the beginning of class or post them on Blackboard before the session begins.

 - There may not be an archived course syllabus for every course offered during the current session.